beenotung/mobile-network-saver/readme.md

 ###### Android app

 ## Main feature
- - connect to mobile network for 5 seconds
+ - connect to mobile network for 5 seconds (suspend)
- - auto start each interval or manually start
+ - auto start each interval or manually start (suspend)
  - an app or widget (desktop or on screen)
  - monthly statics
  - configurable